 - 4.17 Building-related energy consumption is a significant contributor to greenhouse gas emissions.
 The need to achieve higher levels of energy efficiency and locally produced clean, low carbon and renewable energy related to new development is an important aspect of sustainable construction.
 However, sustainable construction for new and refurbished buildings incorporates more than just aspects of energy use.
 It also relates to other environmental impacts that buildings and inhabitants cause, for example, on water drainage and usage, waste generation, and the use of unsustainable construction materials.
 Improved design of buildings and developments can also lead to benefits in terms of ecology and quality of life for residents. - 4.18 The Code for Sustainable Homes is the national standard for the sustainable design and construction of new homes.
 At the time of writing it is mandatory for all new residential development to be rated against this Code, but not for new dwellings to meet a particular level of the Code.
-Code rating is carried out by an independent assessor. - 4.19 As part of their Housing Standards Review, the Government have recently announced their intention to 'wind down' the Code for Sustainable Homes and for energy efficiency to be dealt with via a "Building Regulations only" approach, with no optional additional local standards in excess of the provisions set out in Part L of the Regulations.
+Code rating is carried out by an independent assessor. - 4.19 As part of their Housing Standards Review, the Government have recently announced their intention to 'wind down' withdrawn the Code for Sustainable Homes and for confirmed that energy efficiency in new homes will to be dealt with via a "Building Regulations only" approach, with no optional additional local standards in excess of the provisions set out in Part L of the Regulations.
+This approach will be implemented through an amendment to the Planning and Energy Act 2008 which is anticipated in late 2016.
+The energy efficiency requirements under Building Regulations are currently set at a level equivalent to Level 3 of the Code for Sustainable Homes.
 The Government is committed to implementing a zero carbon homes policy for new homes from 2016 through a strengthening of the energy performance requirements in Part L of the Building Regulations and the delivery of allowable solutions.
 However, until the Deregulation Bill is enacted the following policy will not be altered. - 4.20 Given that the South East is an area of serious water stress,6 it is important that new development has a specific focus on water efficiency measures.
-Again, as part of the Housing Standards Review, the Government has recently proposed the introduction of a new, tighter level of water efficiency into the Building Regulations to be set at 110 litres/person/day (lpd).
-This standard can only be applied in areas with specific local needs (such as water stress).
-Given Adur lies within a water stress area, it is considered that the Council should adopt this standard.
-However, as above, the policy will not be changed until the Deregulation Bill has gone through Parliament. - 4.21 The Building Research Establishment Environmental Assessment Method (BREEAM) is an accredited, independent method for assessing the environmental performance of non-domestic development.
-There is currently no phased timetable or Code for Sustainable Homes equivalent for non-domestic development, although it is anticipated that by 2019 non-domestic development will be zero carbon.
-It is considered that non domestic development should be assessed against the BREEAM standard and the Council considers that all new non-domestic development should achieve the level 'Very Good' under this standard.
+Again, as part of the Housing Standards Review, the Government has recently proposed confirmed the introduction of a new, optional tighter level of water efficiency standard into the Building Regulations to be set at 110 litres/person/day (lpd), (which is lower than the current standard of 125 lpd).
+However, t∓his optional standard can only be applied in areas with specific local needs (such as water stress).
+The area to the west of the River Adur is defined as "water not available for licensing"^{6a}.
+This scenario highlights water bodies where flows are below the indicative flow requirements to help support Good Ecological Status (as required by the Water Framework Directive).
+No new consumptive licenses for abstraction will therefore be permitted in this water body.
+Given this and that Adur lies within an area of serious water stress area, it is considered that the Council should adopt this standard and this is reflected in the policy.
+However, as above, the policy will not be changed until the Deregulation Bill has gone through Parliament.

-6 Environment Agency 'Water Stress Areas Final Classification' July 2013..
+6 Environment Agency 'Water Stress Areas Final Classification' July 2013.